-What is the ATAR for Optometry?
+What are the Optometry ATAR Requirements?

 For students looking for a healthcare related career that is relatively low stress, is highly patient focused, and has excellent work/ life balance, Optometry may be the right choice.
 However, Optometry is one of the most competitive university programs to get into in Australia.
 In fact, there are only a few universities in all of Australia offering optometry programs, and competition is fierce to get in.

 What ATAR is Needed for Optometry?

 With only a handful of schools offering these programs across the whole country, the ATAR for Optometry is often in the high 90s – and some over 99!
 In addition to an extremely high ATAR, some of the universities may also require applicants to go through an interview process before being offered a place in the program.